 Throughout the nation and the world, communities are engaged in similar efforts.
 Perhaps the best California example is “Hollywood Central Park” covering US 101 with a 38-acre deck park currently progressing through Environmental Impact Review (EIR) and the planning approval process.

-Our focus is on two freeway covers identified in the Downtown San Diego and Southeast San Diego community plans:
+Our focus is on four freeway covers identified in the Downtown San Diego, Southeastern San Diego, and Barrio Logan community plans:

 Sherman Heights to East Village from Market Street to J Street